baredmark583/taxaAI/README.md

 ## Architecture

 -   **Frontend:** A static site built with React and Vite.
 It communicates with the backend via REST API (for admin tasks) and WebSockets (for real-time gameplay).
 -   **Backend:** A Node.js web service using Express and TypeScript.
 It manages game state and user data.
+It authenticates users by validating `initData` from the Telegram Web App.
 -   **Database:** PostgreSQL, accessed directly using the `pg` library.
 The application automatically initializes the required tables on first startup.

 ## Deployment on Render